20:06 PM, 7th February 2019, About 3 years ago

 I hope that helps to explain why your accountant has advised you to pay yourself salaries.
 I have to say, you have chosen a very good accountant who clearly has your best interests at heart. stick with him, he’s one of the good ones and clearly knows his stuff.

 All the best

 I would like to take this opportunity to thank Steve and Debbie for asking me to share this email exchange for the benefit of other Property118 members who may be in a similar position.
-This is very much in the spirit of why I created Property118 in the first place “to facilitate the sharing of best practice within the UK Private Rented Sector”Show Form To Book A Tax Planning Consultation
+This is very much in the spirit of why I created Property118 in the first place “to facilitate the sharing of best practice within the UK Private Rented Sector”Show Book a Tax Planning Consultation

 Previous ArticleBank Rate held at 0.75% amid reduced growth forecast